mahasri06/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 ### Step 1:
+  Start
+### Step 2:
  Load California housing data, select features and targets, and split into training and testing sets.
-### Step 2:
+### Step 3:
 Scale both X (features) and Y (targets) using StandardScaler.
-### Step 3:
+### Step 4:
 Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
-### Step 4:
+### Step 5:
 Predict on test data, inverse transform the results, and calculate the mean squared error.

+### Step 6:
+End

 ## Program:
 ```
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in
 the house with SGD regressor.
-Developed by: ANU RADHA N
+Developed by: Mahasri P
-RegisterNumber:  212223230018
+RegisterNumber:  212223100029

 ```
 ```